 Having started building guitars at school, the combination of woodwork, electronics and overall aesthetics of various guitar shapes and styles made guitar building a natural choice for me.
-But I only really took the career seriously after deciding that a decade as a Carpenter and Joiner wasn’t scratching a particular itch.
+But I only really took the career seriously after deciding that over a decade working as a Carpenter and Joiner wasn’t scratching a particular itch.

-I started at the bottom of a very steep learning curve about 15 years ago.
+I started at the bottom of a very steep learning curve over 15 years ago.
 Working on friend’s guitars as well as my own.
 Being greeted with a cupboard full of broken Superstrats at a friend’s house meant that my learning curve covered many genres of guitars very quickly.
 I managed to get a job at a local music store and started working on, what would end up to be thousands of guitars.
 Repairs, restrings and setups to Quality Control checks of new instruments.
 The exposure to so many different types of instruments was invaluable.

 The real ‘about us’ story starts in 2009, when PCJ Custom Guitars was born.
 The work I had previously done had fuelled my fascination for both building and repairing guitars.
-While is it very difficult to start a business building guitars on your own, and I give totally respect to anyone who managed it, I found much more job satisfaction in repairing instruments.
-The look on customer’s faces when you hand them back one of their favourite guitars, possibly the first guitar they leant to play on, in fully working order, all setup and shiny again, became a very enjoyable part of the job.
+While is it very difficult to start a business building guitars on your own, and I give total respect to anyone who managed it, I found much more job satisfaction in repairing instruments.
+The look on customers’ faces when you hand them back one of their favourite guitars, possibly the first guitar they learnt to play on, in fully working order, all setup and shiny again, became a very enjoyable part of the job.

 So I decided to write my own.
 Before I got around to publishing, other work commitments got in the way.
 Then Covid happened, changing, among other things, the working environment for everybody.
 Instead of publishing a physical book I decided to set up this blog instead.

 The next chapter of the ‘about us’ story starts when Infinity Guitar Works was born.
 Running alongside this site as very much a ‘sister site’ to the more nuts and bolts focus here.
-It’s the culmination of a lot of different aspects of the guitar building and repair world.
+It’s the culmination of a lot of different aspects of the guitar-building and repair world.
 From electrics and pickups to hardware and setups.
 This way, when I find out more information, I can post about it.